 We will now look at the main areas to familiarise yourself with:

 These boxes contain your job title and ensure you are on the correct point of the pay scale.
 You are able to access the current scales on the NHS Wales website.

 You will see that there is a point 00 on the pay scale (this is known as the minimum point), which is where you will be placed if you do not have any previous NHS service that enables you to be placed at a higher point.
 Generally, when you change grade, (eg, from the foundation year 2 to specialty registrar) you are placed at the next highest point on the new scale to ensure your basic pay does not decrease.

 Further information on banding and working out if you’re in the correct band is available in the BMA junior doctors handbook.
 This is a complex area, so we would advise you to contact us if you have any queries.

 It’s important to note that if you’re a flexible trainee, your basic pay is a proportion of full-time pay and not based on your training percentage.

 You will notice that next to your job title, there is a code comprised of two letters and two numbers.
 This code informs you which pay scale is applicable to your role, ie MN37 specialty registrar.

 The highlighted section represents your tax code and your NI letter and number.
-It’s important to ensure these are correct and more information can be found on our website.
+It’s important to ensure these are correct.

 This is your incremental date which reflects the point of the year where you progress from one pay point to another.
 This can sometimes be reset in error when you move to a new health board, which can affect when you receive your annual pay increase – so it’s important to regularly check this date remains the same.